mikaelxu/japanschoolexperience/src/pages/about.md

 ## Our Mission

 Our Japan School Experience program goes beyond typical sightseeing and shopping trips by offering a deep, authentic cultural exchange in the heart of rural Japan.
-For 2025 inagural launch, we have specially chosen the authentic, beautiful and rural heart of Japan: Minami-oguni Town, Kumamoto (南小国町、熊本県), this unique program immerses students directly into local schools and community life.
+For 2025 and 2026, we have specially chosen the authentic, beautiful and rural heart of Japan: Minami-oguni Town, Kumamoto (南小国町、熊本県), this unique program immerses students directly into local schools and community life.

 ![Location Map showing Minami-oguni Town, Kumamoto](/assets/images/gallery/Map.png)